-Ask the concierge about borrowing bikes, getting tickets to the zoo, enjoying a picnic in the park, touring the city on motorbikes, or having a fitness class or yoga session in the Tiergarten.
+Ask the concierge about borrowing bikes, getting tickets to the zoo, enjoying a picnic in Tiergarten Park, touring the city on motorbikes, or having a fitness class or yoga session.
 The hotel is within easy reach of the Berlin Philharmonie, Potsdamer Platz and the Neue Nationalgalerie.
 For shopping thrills, head to Kurfürstendamm Boulevard.

 There was the usual signage around the pool, albeit a little classier than the traditional ‘no running, no bombing, no heavy petting’ cartoons redolent of the municipal baths of our youth.
 We moved up to the sauna.
 ‘No bathing costumes’ suggested the illustration.
 Ha ha.
 Those Germans and their zany sense of humour.
 We pulled open the door and: Oh!
 Turns out: not a joke.
 There’s a lady sitting in there completely starkers with full-on nudey bits.
 Hot.
 Steamy.
 Uncomfortable.
 In shock, these prudish Brits ran and jumped into the pool.
 No heavy petting though.
 Not there anyway.

 ‘Das Stue’ – sounds wonderfully German, doesn’t it?
 Say it with me: Das Stue.
 Yeah, it’s Danish and it means ‘living room’.
 In fact it is so Danish, it’s the Royal Danish Embassy.
 Or at least this 1930s-built Nordic Classicism beauty was until they gutted the place of flunkies wafting about proffering trays of Ferrero Rocher and turned it into a sizeable hotel of 79 rooms with 22 suites.
 It’s as achingly hip as a geriatric ward.
 Monsieur, with this luxury you are really spoiling us.